 Traditions Define the Radford Experience

-Held in honor of the first day of school, Convocation is an opportunity for parents and students to meet the Radford Administration, Board of Directors, Faculty, and new students.
+Held in honor of the first day of school, Convocation is an opportunity for parents and students to meet the Radford Administration, Board of Directors, Faculty, and new students

 Every month, a different class makes a presentation at the Flag Ceremony.
 The event starts with (you guessed it) the presentation of the Colors.

 An evening held at the beginning of the school year where parents can meet other parents and get to know their children’s teachers in a fun environment.
-Last year was a Fiesta themed event.

 We know grandparents play a special role in our students’ lives, which is why we invite grandparents to come to enjoy a delicious meal with their grandchildren.
 This occasion allows grandparents to spend time with their grandchildren at school and see how they are doing, in addition to experiencing a legendary Radford lunch.
 Pictured below is a student enjoying lunch with his grandparents.